bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_A.md

 Links
 - [https://en.wikipedia.org/wiki/Adware](https://en.wikipedia.org/wiki/Adware)

+## Anonymous Surfing
+Anonymous surfing allows you to wander the Internet without leaving any track of your computer's IP (Internet Protocol) address.
+This is accomplished via a proxy service.

 ## Antivvirus
 Antivirus software (abbreviated to AV software), also known as anti-malware, is a computer program used to prevent, detect, and remove malware.